hedgewithcryptohedgewithcrypto

 Slush Pool was the first Bitcoin mining pool ever established.
 Since launching in 2010 as “Bitcoin.cz”, the pool has helped to mine over 1.28 million BTC.
 Although initially operated by members of Satoshi Labs, the creators behind the Trezor wallet, the pool is now run by a Bitcoin mining company called Braiins which was founded shortly after Slush Pool began.

 The platform publishes mining activity through statistical proof, which is why SlushPool has become known for its stability and accuracy.
 It is, therefore, often thought of as one of the more transparent mining platforms.
-The user interface is beginner-friendly and has a demo account for users to become familiar with the native dashboard.
-Support is offered in multiple languages including English, Russian, German and Chinese and for those that are on the go, the mining pool statistics can be reviewed using the pool’s native mobile application.
+The user interface is user-friendly and has a demo account for users to become familiar with the native dashboard.
+Support is offered in multiple languages including English, Russian, German, Chinese, and for those that are on the go, the mining pool statistics can be reviewed using the pool’s native mobile application.

 Rewards at Slush Pool are distributed via a “Score” system, which measures a miner’s scoring hash rate.
 The scoring hash rate reflects exactly how much computer power is being contributed to the mining pool.
 Rewards are then calculated proportionally.
 BTC is only distributed if a block reward is found and a 2% fee is implemented.
 Alongside BTC, users also have the opportunity to mine the privacy-focused Zcash and earn ZEC rewards.